3D Crowd Counting via Geometric Attention-guided Multi-View Fusion: Introduction

 \section{Introduction}

-Single-view crowd counting has been studied for decades and has achieved promising performance on the existing counting datasets \citep{zhang2015cross,Idrees2013Multi,zhang2016single,Chan2008Privacy,Chen2012Feature,idrees2018composition}.
-However, in real-world applications, there are several situations where single-view counting cannot perform well (e.g., see Fig.~\ref{fig:example}): 1) The scene is too wide (such as a park or a football match stadium) where a single camera's field-of-view is limited and cannot cover the whole scene; 2) The scene is too long (such as the underground train platform) where the people who are far away from the camera have very low resolution and the counting methods' performance drops on these people; 3) The scene contains a lot of obstacles, such as vehicles, building structures or \emph{etc.}, where many people are heavily or totally occluded.
+Single-view crowd counting has been studied extensively and has achieved promising performance on the existing counting datasets \citep{zhang2015cross,Idrees2013Multi,zhang2016single,Chan2008Privacy,Chen2012Feature,idrees2018composition}.
+However, in real-world applications, there are several situations where single-view counting cannot perform well (e.g., see Fig.~\ref{fig:example}): 1) the scene is too wide (such as a park or a football match stadium) where a single camera's field-of-view is limited and cannot cover the whole scene; 2) the scene is too long (such as the underground train platform) where the people who are far away from the camera have very low resolution and the counting performance drops on these people; 3) the scene contains many obstacles, such as vehicles, building structures, \emph{etc.}, where many people are heavily or totally occluded.
 Under the 3 conditions, the current single-view counting methods are inaccurate, because many people are miscounted due to limited field-of-view, low resolution and severe occlusion.

 To address the aforementioned situations, multiple cameras should be deployed, and the multi-view information should be fused to enhance the counting performance for complicated scenes.
-A few works \citep{li2012people,Ryan2014Scene,Tang2014Cross,Ge2010Crowd} have considered multi-view counting.
-However, the hand-crafted features and the foreground extraction steps limit their performance.
-Recently, a CNN-based multi-view counting method \citep{zhang2019wide} was proposed, which improved the counting performance on wide-area scenes.
-In their paper, the multi-view information (camera-view density maps or feature maps) are projected to the same 2D plane in the 3D scene (at the height of a person), and then fused to predict the 2D scene-level density maps on the ground-plane.
+A few works \citep{li2012people,Ryan2014Scene,Tang2014Cross,Ge2010Crowd} have considered multi-view counting, but the hand-crafted features and the foreground extraction steps limit their performance.
+Recently, a CNN-based multi-view counting method \citep{zhang2019wide} was proposed, which improved the counting performance on wide-area scenes \abc{through the use of view fusion with deep neural networks.} \cite{zhang2019wide} projected the multi-view information (camera-view density maps or feature maps) to a 2D plane (at the height of a person) in the 3D scene, and then fused them to predict the 2D scene-level density maps on the ground-plane.
 Several fusion methods are considered, including late and early fusion, and a multi-view multi-scale early fusion model (MVMS), which handles both the inter- and intra-view scale variations.